 Perhaps many people have already known or even watch this Pixar Animated movie.
 Even though it was released more than 10 years ago, the messages that are conveyed by the movie Wall-E are still relevant as ever, and one of them is regarding the waste issue.

-Wall-E’s monotonous life that revolves around collecting waste is turned upside down when he meets EVE, a robot that was sent to earth to investigate on the probability of it becoming habitable again.
-From there on, Wall-E embarks on a space adventure that will alter the fate of mankind and that planet that we inhabits.
+Wall-E’s monotonous life that revolves around collecting waste is turned upside down when he meets EVE, a robot that was sent to earth to investigate the probability of it becoming habitable again.
+From there on, Wall-E embarks on a space adventure that will alter the fate of mankind and that planet that we inhabit.

-This humorous movie is very suitable to be watched by family and friends, and at the same time it conveys an important message on the catastrophic effect of waste and environmental problems if we refuse to take action before it becomes too late.
+This humorous movie is very suitable to be watched by family and friends, and at the same time, it conveys an important message on the catastrophic effect of waste and environmental problems if we refuse to take action before it becomes too late.

 IMDB score: 8.4/10